NCAA Football 14: Reception

 NCAA Football 14 has an aggregate score for both the Xbox 360 and PS3 versions on Metacritic of 77.
 The aggregate score on Gamerankings for the PS3 version is 77.27%, and for Xbox 360 it is 78.42%.

-The game received mixed reviews.
+The game received mixed to positive reviews.
 GameSpot gave the game a 6/10, praising the on-field action but criticizing the unnecessary experience system, the recruiting process, and the lack of significant changes from NCAA Football 13.
 IGN, who gave the game a 7.4/10, had similar comments, praising the fun running game and improvements to Dynasty Mode, but criticizing online servers, the dated visuals, and the "generic" feel to the game.

 NCAA Football 14 was a commercial success, selling over 1 million copies.

+Due to the 11-year gap between this game and EA Sports College Football 25, the game remained popular throughout the years, with various mods and unofficial roster updates.
+Fans remained hopeful a new college football game would be produced, but not until real-life NCAA regulations over key issues were changed (name, image, and likeness being paramount) would another college football game be feasible.

 New features

 On July 5, 2013, the new features for the game were announced.